MidnightPlugins/Lost-in-Midnight/README.md

 - Subsidurial Herding
 - an asteroid catapult
 - more Sheragi ships appear in human space
-- pirates develop a new rocket
+- smugglers develop a new rocket
 - new unfettered weapons
 - treasure maps
 - comets
+- Pug reinforcements armed with new technology
+- three Skeleton Keys to unlock a hidden treasure